PillowD/autohotkey/README.md

 v2_macropad.ahk ;   turn an external 10key pad into a macropad working code

-v2_msgbox errors when using an array.ahk ;    Msgbox errors when using an array
+v2_msgbox errors when using an array.ahk ;    Msgbox errors when using an array working code

-v2_msgbox for object keys values and properties ;   msgbox for object keys, values and properties
+v2_msgbox for object keys values and properties ;   msgbox for object keys, values and properties working code

 v2_msgbox_timeout.ahk ;    msgbox closes in 2 seconds working code